 #10- 10 South Restaurant & Bar

 Vicksburg is a historic little town located on a bluff overlooking the Mississippi river.
 This location comes with beautiful views of the Mississippi delta, especially when you rise ten stories up.
-10 South Restaurant & Bar turns the Mississippi river into the star of dinner, with delicious catfish and sweeping sunset views.
+10 South Restaurant & Bar turns the Mississippi river into the star of dinner, with tasty catfish and sweeping sunset views.